CoreSim/coresim/docs/api-reference.md

 ## TestBuilder API

 CoreSim provides a single, flexible TestBuilder API for configuring and running property-based tests.
-Users configure all testing parameters explicitly for their specific use case.
+Users configure all testing parameters for their specific use case.

 ### Basic Usage